Wichita County, Texas: Government and infrastructure

-The Sheriff of Wichita County is David Duke.
+The sheriff of Wichita County is David Duke.
 He first took office on January 1, 2009.

 Politics

 Wichita County is represented in the Texas House of Representatives by the Republican James Frank, a businessman from Wichita Falls.
-Wichita County has about 77% of the population of Texas' 69th state house district, 18% of the population of the 13th congressional district, and 15% of the population of the 30th state senate district.
+Wichita County has about 77% of the population of Texas' 69th state house district, 18% of the population of the 13th US congressional district, and 15% of the population of the 30th state senate district.

 Presidential elections

+Wichita County has consistently voted for the Republican Party in presidential elections since 1980.

-In 2008, Wichita County cast the majority of its votes for Republican John McCain.
-He won 69% of the vote and 31,673 votes.
-Democrat Barack Obama received 30% of the vote and 13,828 votes.
+In 2008, Wichita County cast the majority of its votes for Republican John McCain; he won 31,673 votes (69%).
+Democrat Barack Obama received 13,828 votes (30%).
 Other candidates received 1% of the vote.
 In 2004, Republican George W. Bush did better than John McCain and won 71% of the vote and 32,472 votes.
 Democrat John F. Kerry won 28% of the vote and 12,819 votes.